casper-hansen/Prediction_Intervals_LightGBM/article/article.md

 ### Quantile Regression Explained

 In the typical linear regression model, we are tracking the mean difference from the ground truth to optimize the model.
-However, in quantile regression, as the name suggests, we track a specific quantile (also know as a percentile) against the median of the ground truth.
+However, in quantile regression, as the name suggests, we track a specific quantile (also known as a percentile) against the median of the ground truth.

 #### Quantiles & Assumptions